AmsterdamPHP/amsterdamphp.nl/README.md

 We want this to be a community project we all rally behind and keep up to date, but we also want it to be a **learning experience**.
 This means experimenting with new technologies and trying out things we may not have time to use in everyday life.

+*Note*: You need a meetup.com API key (https://secure.meetup.com/meetup_api/key/) and enough permissions to get the attendees of a meetup.
+That requires at least the 'Event organiser' role.

 ### Vagrant up and away

 To make contributing easier we have provided a vagrant setup to allow people to run a machine that provides all the tools needed for our tech sandbox.
 To get all of this running follow these steps: